MosheBerman/PatronKit/README.md

 PatronKit uses CloudKit to record purchases, and then display tallies back to the user.
 It also shows the user when their patronage expires.
 This encourages users to donate frequently, hopefully rewarding you for your work.

+Features:
+---

+- Offer patronage purchases to your users in a pre-built UI
+- Track when a users patronage expires
+- Showing how many users already donated
+- Show how many reviews there are for the current app version.
+(You have to implement the UI for this by yourself, but fetching the number is built in to `PatronManager`)

 Requirements:
 ---